rizemon/rizemon.github.io/_posts/2021-01-12-legacy-htb.markdown

 # user.txt

-The user flag is located at the home directory of `john`.
+The user flag is located at the desktop of `john`.

 ```
 C:\Documents and Settings\john\Desktop> type user.txt